 • Maintaining an Enterprising Curriculum in all year groups.
 Expectation is that all pupils will share/demonstrate high quality subject knowledge

 • Enrichment of the Curriculum through themed days to improve pupil engagement with school

 • Pupil Premium and FSM children are given priority places in lunch time/after-school clubs and fees are paid, where appropriate.

 • Peripatetic music lessons are free for disadvantaged children.

 • Opportunities for leadership through house system

-• Enrichment day activities are planned termly for key areas of Literacy, Maths, Science, ICT – run by subject leaders these days are run for identified groups of children from years 4 and 5 to explore and enrich curriculum links and to encourage aspirations and self-esteem.
+• Enrichment day activities are planned termly for key areas of Literacy, Maths, Science, ICT – run by subject leaders these days are run for identified groups of children from all year groups to explore and enrich curriculum links and to encourage aspirations and self-esteem.
 Able pupil premium children are considered first for all of these activities.

 • Attainment and progress-measured termly